On This Page

 To learn more about various biological programs and research projects in the College, visit the links below or click on each image to visit the Biological Image Galleries and learn more about projects in each department.

-The Department of Integrative Biology (I. B.) emphasizes organismal, ecological and evolutionary biology with a broad comparative approach, including plants and animals.
+The Department of Integrative Biology (I. B.) emphasizes organismal, ecological and evolutionary biology with a broad comparative approach, including both plants and animals.
 Faculty members are also associated with three major research museums (Museum of Vertebrate Zoology, Museum of Paleontology and Herbaria), and several field research stations facilitate studies of behavior and marine, fresh water and terrestrial ecology.
 Students have access to all of these outstanding research facilities and collections.

 A separate Physical Education Program (PEP) provides a wide range of physical activity classes as well as various lecture/laboratory courses.
 The activity offerings are designed to provide sequential instruction in classes such as aquatics, martial arts, dance, fitness and sports.
 The Scientific Diving Program, which is included in PEP, may be used in undergraduate and graduate studies in biology and other disciplines.